PyconUK/2020.pyconuk.org/src/cfp.md

     <h3>Social Events</h3>

     <p>We have the venue available in the evenings to use for social events and you are welcome to submit a proposal to run one of those.</p>
     <p>In the past, we've had board games evenings, manual technology sessions, dojos, music and coding tutorials.
-Again, surprise us with something we've not seen before that will becoming the talking point of this year's conference!</p>
+Again, surprise us with something we've not seen before that will become the talking point of this year's conference!</p>
   </div>

   <div class="box box_right box_blue">